hazybluedot/hazyblue.me/content/posts/2014-01-29-when-linux-apps-mimic-windows-apps-does-anyone-win.md

 ---
+title: Limitations of the familiar
-title: When Linux Apps Mimic Windows Apps Are We Selling Ourselves Short?
+subtitle: When Linux Apps Mimic Windows Apps Are We Selling Ourselves Short?
 published: true
 kind: article
 created_at: '2014-01-29 17:36:21 -0500'